aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets a PivotField object that represents all the data fields in a PivotTable.
-Read-only.It would be init only when there are two or more data fields in the DataPiovtFiels.
-It only use to add DataPivotField to the PivotTable row/column area .
-Default is in row area.
+Gets a [PivotField](../../com.aspose.cells/pivotfield) object that represents all the data fields in a PivotTable.
+Read-only.
+It would only be created when there are two or more data fields in the Data region.
+Defaultly it is in row region.
+You can drag it to the row/column region with PivotTable.AddFieldToArea() method .

 **Returns:**
 [PivotField](../../com.aspose.cells/pivotfield)